All aboard? Rail station with no train puzzles World Cup fans

-CUIABA Brazil After weeks of feverish work outside Cuiaba's airport, the state governor showed up Wednesday to show off a gleaming new silver railway station two days before the remote Brazilian city hosts its first World Cup football match.
+CUIABA, Brazil, June 11 After weeks of feverish work outside Cuiaba's airport, the state governor showed up Wednesday to show off a gleaming new silver railway station two days before the remote Brazilian city hosts its first World Cup soccer match.

 There was no train in sight, however, and the tracks ended abruptly in concrete barriers.
 Fans arriving by plane from Chile wondered about the building.
 "Maybe a bus station?" mused one.